Trainee Procedures and Information

 You are provided with a small fund for research supplies and expenses each year, as indicated in your welcome letter and statement of appointment.
 Please follow these procedures:

 - Prior Approval: please obtain prior approval for all purchases.
-Check with the program Coordinator, who will obtain authorization from Diane Martin if necessary.
+Check with the Program Coordinator.

-- Questions: please feel free to check in with the program Coordinator with any questions you may have about purchases or expense reimbursements: (206) 616-2977 or firstname.lastname@example.org.
+- Questions: please feel free to check in with the Program Coordinator with any questions you may have about purchases or expense reimbursements: (206) 616-2979 or email@example.com.

 Trainee Health Insurance